Clinical Trial VICCHEM1423

 |Accepts Healthy Volunteers:||No|

-2. Age ≥18 years at the time of informed consent.
+2. Age ≥ 18 years or the minimum legal adult age (whichever is greater) at the time of Informed consent.

 3. Morphologically documented primary Acute Myeloid Leukemia (AML) or AML secondary to Myelodysplastic Syndrome (MDS), as defined by World Health Organization (WHO) criteria, as determined by pathology review at the study site.